-- Director since 13th of June 2019. - · Chief of Staff to the Prime Minister and Minister for Media and Communications in Luxembourg. - Director of ENCEVO SA and is the government commissioner to CLT-UFA/RTL Luxembourg. - After starting his professional career as Journalist and News Presenter at RTL, he became Editor in Chief at Eldoradio. - In 2014, he entered the public service as communications adviser to the Luxembourg government and was named Chief of Staff and First Government Councillor at the Ministry of State on 1 January 2016.
+Mr Konsbruck became a director on 13th June 2019.
+He is currently Chief of Staff to the Prime Minister and Minister for Media and Communications in Luxembourg.
+Paul Konsbruck holds a master's degree in Literature and Linguistics from the University of Heidelberg, and participated in the Senior Executive Fellow Programme at the Harvard Kennedy School.
+He is a Director of ENCEVO SA and is the government commissioner to CLT-UFA/RTL Luxembourg.
+After starting his professional career as Journalist and News Presenter at RTL, he became Editor in Chief at Eldoradio.
+Mr Konsbruck entered the public service in 2014 as communications adviser to the Luxembourg government and was named Chief of Staff and First Government Councillor at the Ministry of State on 1 January 2016.
+He is a member of the Strategy and Investment Committee of SES.